 Its 70-meter tower was used by watchmen to alert people of fires or enemies.
 The Town Crier climbed its 221 steps to announce the time.
 At night, the road was closed at the tower so wagon-wheels and horse hooves did not disturb the peace.
 It’s the most important Gothic structure in New Town, and it has an astonishing history.
 I’ll explain.

 So, in 1419, when Zelivsky amassed a crowd by the New Town Hall, it was problematic.
 The municipal councilors were incensed and threw stones at the crowd from a window.
 One struck the priest, and the incident infuriated the people who stormed the Town Hall.
 The mob murdered the mayor, a judge, and several members of the City Council by throwing them out the window.
 (According to the dictionary, a defenestration is the act of throwing someone out of a window).
-That was the first defenestration in Prague that caused a war… but the 1618 defenestration at the castle is more famous.
+That was the first defenestration in Prague that caused a war.
+(The 1618 defenestration is more famous).
 Catholic churches were looted, and Catholics fled the capital.
 Hearing the ghastly news, King Wenceslaus IV died from shock!
-(Within three years, the priest tried to rule Prague but his followers killed him at the Old Town Hall).
-The death of the king transferred the Throne to his only legitimate heir: his brother Sigismund of Luxembourg, who was the King of Hungary, Elector of Brandenburg, and King of Croatia.
-He led his army of crusaders to siege Prague and was crowned in the castle, but it took 17 years for Czechs to accept him.
+The Queen Dowager sympathized with Hussites, so Catholics accused her of heresy and witchcraft.
+The death of the king transferred the Throne to his only legitimate heir: his brother Sigismund (Zikmund) of Luxembourg, who was the King of Hungary, Elector of Brandenburg, and King of Croatia.
+The manly red-haired king led his army of crusaders to siege Prague and was crowned in the castle, but it took 17 years for Czechs to accept him and his wife, Barbora (known for her white skin and sexual fervor).

 The Hussite Wars sparked reforms in Catholicism’s monopoly over Europe, and the Roman Catholic Church lost 80% of its Czech lands and estates.
 That was 100 years before King Henry VIII had the same idea in England, which improved his nation.
-The weakened power of royalty in Prague enabled the homeborn nobility and merchant-class to grow.
-But, culture, education, agriculture, and finances dwindled.
+The weakened power of royalty in Prague enabled the local-born nobility and merchant-class to grow.
 After 15 years, the Hussite Wars ended, but another Defenestration of Prague occurred in 1483 and aldermen were fatally thrown from windows at New Town Hall, as part of a political coup.
-A consequence was that many Czech noble families were erased or replaced by with pro-Catholic ones imported from Austria by the next emperor.

 On a lighter topic, we're happy to report that Prague is a whimsical city... especially with its public art.
 Lewis and I turned a corner and suddenly looked up to see two statues hanging from umbrellas over the street!
 (It’s often fun to look up in Prague and admire the sights).